AnnaWilliford/SWC_Fall2019_test/Lesson2_IntroToR.md

 * The 4 windows of RStudio:
     * Top left = text editor,write your commands/code here
-    * Bottom left = R console, run (execute) your commands here
+    * Bottom left = R console, run (execute) your commands here (interactive mode)
     * Top right = things that R keeps track of:
         * History tab records all the commands you type in R console
         * Environment tab keeps track of all objects you create in the current session
         * Both records can be saved for later as .Rhistory and .RData files
     * Bottom right = several helpful tabs, we will see how to use them later.
 For now, notice that 'Files' tab allows you to navigate between folders.
-          For this workshop we need to navigate to 'SWC_fall2018' folder that we created on the Desktop.
-Click three dots icon at the top right corner of the 'Files' tab and navigate to Desktop/SWC_fall2018.
-We want to enter 'R_intro' folder.
+          For this workshop we need to navigate to `Lesson2_IntroToR` folder.
+Click three dots icon at the top right corner of the 'Files' tab and navigate to `Desktop/SCW/Lesson2_IntroToR`.
 When there, click 'More' and select 'Set as working directory'.
-Notice the change in your console window  - your work with R is now done from 'R_intro' folder.
+Notice the change in your console window  - your work with R is now done from `Lesson2_IntroToR` folder.
-         - [x] do it with students and make sure everyone is with you - put up red sticky notes if having problems, green when done with the task.

 * Interactive mode.
 When you type commands in the console window and press 'ENTER', they are executed immediately and the output is displayed.
 Here are few examples:
             > 3+5